oqusous/RNN_imdb_classification/README.md

 The models that were used are:
 * Neural Network model with Bi-directional recurrent LSTM cell layer.
 Stanford's Glove-300d embeddings were used in the input layer.
-* Neural Network model with conventional, max-pooling and recurrent/LSTM-cell layers.
+* Neural Network model with convolutional, max-pooling and recurrent/LSTM-cell layers.
 Stanford's Glove-300d embeddings were used in the input layer.
 * Pre-trained NNLM 128 Model (https://tfhub.dev/google/nnlm-en-dim128/2) embedding layer with dense classifier layer.
 * Naive Bayes.